 Wading birds in particular forage extensively on the plentiful supplies of fish and invertebrates found within the marshes, including bluefish, striped bass, and young winter flounder.
 Black-crowned night-heron, snowy egret, glossy ibis, cattle egret, great egret, green-backed heron, yellow-crowned night-heron, and little blue heron have all been identified within the area.

 In addition, many species of nesting waterfowl have also made use of the critical wetland habitat within Old Place Creek, including the American black duck, mallard, green-winged teal, blue-winged teal, wood duck, Canada goose, and the gadwall.

-Bounded by Forest Avenue and Gulf Avenue on its southeastern section, Old Place Creek Wetlands is located behind Keyspan near the Goethals Bridge Toll Booth.
-Parking may be accessed from the shoulder of the road.
+Bounded by Forest Avenue and Gulf Avenue on its eastern section, Old Place Creek is located behind Keyspan near the Goethals Bridge Toll Booth.

 ***Stay Safe- Bring a Friend When Visiting the Property***